Ecosourcing

 • Date of collection.

-• Seed Collector.
+• Seed collection team members.

-• What treatment the seed has needed (ie Dry stored, wet stored, or treated with fungicide).
+• What treatment the seed has needed.